gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - all binaries that use any version of visual C++, all binaries that use a toolchain other than visual C++, all binaries that use visual C++ 9 and later.
 - all unix platforms, all windows platforms, all windows platforms for windows 2000 and later.
-- all binaries that have linker settings (ExecutableBinary + SharedLibraryBinary).
+- all binaries that have linker settings (NativeExecutableBinary + SharedLibraryBinary).

 The implementation should be able to detect and report on typos and predicates that will never match anything.